keong789/docs-1/js/ionic.md

 Add the following to your styles.css file to use the default styles:
 ```@import '~aws-amplify-angular/theme.css';```

-You can use custom themeing for AWS Amplify components.
+You can use custom theming for AWS Amplify components.
 Just import your custom *styles.css* that overrides the default styles which can be found in `/node_modules/aws-amplify-angular/theme.css`.

 ### Custom Styles